Free Auto Insurance Comparison

 Car Seat Laws

-All children five years old or younger and weighing less than 60 pounds are required to be seated in a child safety seat.
+All children five years old or younger and weighing less than 60 pounds are required to be seated in a child safety seat, according to the car seat laws in Nevada.
 They are not permitted to use an adult seatbelt under any circumstances.
 Nevada law states no preference for rear-facing car seats.

 The following insurance companies offer coverage for ridesharing services: